Skip to main content

 Regression, transformations, residuals, indicator variables, variable selection, logistic regression, time series, observational studies, statistical software.

-STAT 348 - Statistics for Risk Modeling
+STAT 348 - Predictive Analytics

 STAT 386 - Data Science Process